illBeRoy/react-appkit/README.md

 There are also some optional properties:
 1. `singleInstance`: Whether the app should be a single instance.
 If true, the app will refocus the existing window instead of opening a new one when the user opens the app more than once.
 2. `openWindowOnStartup`: Whether the app should open the window on startup.
 If set to false, the app will start in the background; you can still open the window at any point by calling the `createWindow` function.
+3. `windowFrameType`: Whether the windows should use the platform's native frame, or a custom one (meaning that you design the frame as part of your Window or Layout components)

 Learn more about the app config: [source](packages/sdk/src/config.ts).